CosmWasm/book/src/cross-contract/fixing-admin.md

    └── debug
 ```

-You can see the target directory and `Cargo.lock` files existing in the tree - it is
+You can see the target directory and `Cargo.lock` files exist in the tree - this is
-because I already built and ran tests for the `admin` contract - in Rust workspaces,
+because we already built and ran tests for the `admin` contract.
+In Rust workspaces,
-`cargo`` knows to build everything in the top level, even if it would be built from
+Cargo knows to build everything at the top level even if it was initially built from
-the inner directory.
+an inner directory.